 Sonoma County Environmental Health is managing the second step of fire debris removal and assisting property owners with this process.
-Following the Household Hazardous Waste sweeps, property owners must submit to Environmental Health an application and plan to remove debris prior to commencing the work.
+Following the Household Hazardous Waste sweep, property owners must submit an application and plan to Environmental Health for approval prior to commencing debris removal.
 The deadline for submission of an application and plan was January 31, 2020.
-Outreach to property owners has consisted of telephone calls, emails, social media messaging, and U.S. Postal mailings.
-As of February 18, 2020,
+All cleanup activities must be completed pursuant to standards set forth by the County to ensure the protection of public health.
+Documentation of adequate clean-up and proper disposal is required.
+Due to the COVID-19 health emergency and the Shelter-In-Place Orders issued by the Sonoma County Public Health Officer, the deadline for all debris to be removed and soil sampling completed has been extended from May 15, 2020 to August 1, 2020.

-35 properties (out of 204) have not submitted a plan and/or an application.
-Staff plans to send follow-up mailings to these 35 property owners by March 10, 2020.
-As of February 18, 2020, 13 properties have cleaned all debris and are approved for rebuilding efforts to begin.
+As of May 1, 2020, 19 properties (out of 226) have not submitted a plan and/or an application.
+Followup mailings have been sent to those property owners.
+80 properties have cleaned all debris and are approved for rebuilding efforts to begin.
+Additionally, 31 exemptions have been approved.